harleyk314/chatbot-with-gui/README.md

 # chatbot-with-gui
-#### A fun little chatbot with a user interface that can engage in small talk.
+#### A conversational chatbot with a user interface that can engage in small talk.

 \
 Here's an example conversation it had with another chatbot: